 For me, a good scone isn’t overly sweet.
 These Cranberry White Chocolate Scones have some sweetness thanks to the fresh cranberries I used and from the half cup of Private Selection White Chocolate Chips, but for me, the best scones are light, fruit-forward, have a crunchy top, and taste more like biscuits than cupcakes.

 These are exactly that.
 They’re sweet and tart with a dry top and a moist center.
 I think you’ll love them too.

-If you look at other scone recipes on Internet, you’ll find most scone recipes call for the same ingredients (or variations thereof).
+If you compare scone recipes, you’ll find most scone recipes usually call for the same ingredients:

 - Baking Powder (some recipes also call for baking soda depending on the type of dairy)

 - Egg (mostly only in recipes that don’t call for buttermilk)

 - Dairy: Buttermilk, half and half, heavy cream, sour cream, or yogurt